Ramyakumar27/CODTECH-Task-2/README.md

 ### Project: Model Evaluation and Comparison

 ### Objective
 The objective of this project is to Evaluate the performance of AI models (Credict Card Fraud Detection Dataset).
-The task involves implementing and comparing different AI models using appropriate evaluation metrics
+The task involves implementing and comparing different AI models using appropriate evaluation metrics.
 ### Key Activities
 - **Accuracy** : This metric measures the proportion of correct predictions made by the model.
 It is often used as a general measure of performance but can be misleading in certain situations, such as when there is a class imbalance.